CLRX/CLRX-mirror/doc/GcnTimings.md

 2-6 bit of the address.
 Bank conflict encounters when two addresses have this same bank, but are not equal begins from 7 bit address
 (the first 2 bits of addresses doesn't matter).
 Any bank conflict adds penalty to timing and throughput.
-In worst case the throughput can be not greater 1/32 request per cycle.
+In worst case, the throughput can be not greater 1/32 request per cycle.

 ### MUBUF Instruction timings